aiven/devportal/docs/tools/terraform/get-started.rst

    terraform init

-2. Run the ``plan`` command to create an execution plan and view the resources that will be created or modified.
-This command does not create any resources.
+2. Run the ``plan`` command to create an execution plan and preview the changes that will be made (for example, what resources will be created or modified).

 .. code:: bash